michaelwfc/csapp/docs/chapter 8 Exceptional Control Flow.md

   Figure 8.27 shows the basic idea of a handler catching a signal.

-#### Signal States

-- Pending signal & the pending bit vector:
+#### Pending signal

 A signal that has been sent but not yet received is called a pending signal.

-At any point in time, there can be at most one pending signal of a particular type.
+- At any point in time, there can be ***at most one*** pending signal of a particular type.
-If a process has a pending signal of type k, then any subsequent signals of type k sent to that process are not queued; they are simply ***discarded***.
+- [Important] If a process has a pending signal of type k, then any subsequent signals of type k sent to that process are  ***not queued***; they are simply ***discarded***.

 A pending signal is received at most once.
 For each process, the kernel maintains the set of pending signals in the pending bit vector and the set of blocked signals in the blocked bit vector.

-Blocked signal  & the blocked bit vector:
+#### Blocked signal

+- A process can block the receipt of certain signals
+- Blocked signals can be delivered, but will not be received until the signal is unblocked

-A process can selectively block the receipt of certain signals.When a signal is blocked, it can be delivered, but the resulting pending signal will not be received until the process unblocks the signal.
+A process can selectively block the receipt of certain signals.
+When a signal is blocked, it can be delivered, but the resulting pending signal will not be received until the process unblocks the signal.

+ When a signal is blocked, it cannot interrupt the process's execution until it is unblocked

+#### Pending/Blocked bit vector:

+Kernel maintains pending and blocked bit vectors in the context of each process

+pending: represents the set of pending signals

+- Kernel sets bit k in pending when a signal of type k is delivered
+- Kernel clears bit k in pending when a signal of type k is received

+blocked: represents the set of blocked signals

+- Can be set and cleared by using the sigprocmask function
+- Also referred to as the signal mask.

 ### 8.5.2 Sending Signals

+Kernel sends (delivers) a signal to a destination process by updating some state in the context of the destination process

+Kernel sends a signal for one of the following reasons:

+- Kernel has detected a system event such as divide-by-zero (SIGFPE) or the termination of a child process (SIGCHLD)
+- Another process has invoked the kill system call to explicitly request the kernel to send a signal to the destination process

 #### Process Groups